We may earn commission from affiliate links →

-Set on the centuries-old crossroads of the West and the East and a rural area, Lake Skadar also has plenty to offer to the gastronomical traveler.
+Set on the centuries-old crossroads of the West and the East and in a rural area, Lake Skadar also has plenty to offer gastronomical travelers.

-Locally made products include honey, goat cheese, home-cured smoked ham and rakija, the local liquor.
+Locally made products include honey, goat cheese, home-cured smoked ham, rakija, and local liquor.
 The lake’s abundance of fish is reflected on the menus of local restaurants.

 Where To Stay In Lake Skadar National Park

 As mentioned earlier, the best place to base yourself when visiting Lake Skadar is Virpazar.
 It’s the most accessible town on the lake, both in terms of self-drive and public transportation options.
-It also has by far the largest number of facilities, tour operators, excursion guides, rental companies and accommodation at Lake Skadar.
+It has, by far, the largest number of facilities, tour operators, excursion guides, rental companies, and accommodations at Lake Skadar.
 So, for that reason, we’ll only focus on places in and around Virpazar in the selection of Lake Skadar hotels below.

 Ethno Lodge AB

 Located just over a mile from the lakeshore, Ethno Lodge AB is one of the top-rated places to stay around Lake Skadar.
-This beautiful property offers accommodation in well-outfitted cabins, which have a kitchen, air-conditioning, a terrace, dining area, flat-screen TV and free WiFi.
-You can enjoy a continental breakfast in the morning before heading out for some kayaking, hiking, swimming or whatever else you have planned in the area.
+This beautiful property offers accommodation in well-outfitted cabins with a kitchen, air-conditioning, a terrace, a dining area, flat-screen TV, and free WiFi.
+You can enjoy a continental breakfast in the morning before heading out for some kayaking, hiking, swimming, or whatever else you have planned in the area.